rubygarage/circledge/intro_to_circleci.md

 - You can put only **one** language image in a container

 - CircleCI in the free version only supports Ubuntu.
 To use MacOS or Windows you will have to pay

+- the local version has a limitation compared to the cloud CircleCi

 ## Executors and Images